IDArnhem/physcomp-essentials/PITCHME.md

 Capacitive sensing is a tricky sensing modality.
 On the surface the technique seems very very simple, but the magic depends very much on the material you use for the sensing.

 For next week, use your simple circuit and investigate materials that you can use and sketch out possible interactions that make sense with those materials.
-Bring **swatches** of the materials so that we can try them out live in class.
+Please each bring 5x **swatches** of the materials so that we can try them out live in class.